35 Things You’re Doing That Make Your House a Target for Burglars

 Having a wide open backyard

 A backyard without a fence or one that opens up to a wooded area is prime for burglars to target.
 It’s relatively easy to move in and out of, plus the woods will make an escape easier.
-Try some maintenance-free fencing if you feel the need to create a deterrence.
+Here are 12 things to never keep in your backyard.

 Keeping a window A/C unit